niztor/bluetoothtester/README.md

 To be noted:

 - An utility class that encapsulate the bluetoothsocket handling was implemented.
+Can be reused.
 - All the code was based on guides from https://developer.android.com/guide/topics/connectivity/bluetooth